uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Submit monthly updates**
 	- One paragraph indicating progress and stumbling blocks
 	- *Deadline*
-		- AST1501Y and AST1500Y: End of each month after the project proposal
+		- AST1501Y and AST1500Y: at the end of each month after the project proposal
 - **Submit research report**
 	- If the project led to publication (either in prep, submitted or accepted) this may be submitted in lieu of a report
 	- No more than 10 pages describing the outcome of the project
 	- *Deadline*
-		- AST1501Y: End of Ap
+		- AST1501Y: by the end of April
+		- AST1500Y: by the end of August
+- **Mini-defense**
+	-

 Both courses begin with the identification of a supervisor.
 The deadline to do this for AST1501Y is the end of October, and students will receive short presentations in the fall from faculty members taking on students about potential projects.
 Once a supervisor has been found, the student works with their supervisor to create a detailed outline the project, which they will write up in a project proposal of 3-4 pages, including a